Endle/ironCamel/design_doc.md

 IO
 ------
+IO has an analogy, Wormhole in ironCamel.
+Everything in ironCamel (our universe) is functional and immutable.
+However, external data may bump into/from our program caused by IO. ironCamel has special syntax and semantics for IO operations.

+Syntax - Inspired by C++
+readline@stdin >> s;
+writeln@stdout << result;
 There will be a read zone and write zone.
 In read zone, data will be loaded by a specific schema.
 In write zone, only writeStr is allowed.
 This is inspired by Pig Script for Hadoop.